AIKhawaja/Heart-Disease-Diagnosis/README.md

 # Heart-Disease-Diagnosis
-Different models used to analyze the UCI heart disease dataset
+Project aimed at using different models to analyze the UCI heart disease dataset